mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 We highly encourage you to try the new version.
 It is, after all, an improvement over the solid foundation we established with v5.

-## How to follow development?
+## How to get involved?

-We'll keep communications open on eventual announcements, and you can follow every step of the development through our [changelog](https://github.com/mui/mui-x/releases).

-But please consider joining our alpha testers group and [giving us](https://forms.gle/vsBv6CLPz9h57xg8A) an user interview.
+Please consider joining our alpha testers group channel and [giving us](https://forms.gle/vsBv6CLPz9h57xg8A) an user interview.
-You'll get an insider's view of the development and can help us iterate early in the new features.
+You'll get an insider's perspective of the development and can help us iterate early in the new features.

-As usual, you can always request [features and report any bugs](https://github.com/mui/mui-x/issues/new/choose).
-We're glad to listen all the feedback.
+As usual, we're glad to listen all the feedback, and you can also participate in the discussion by commenting on the features or reporting bugs in our [GitHub repository](https://github.com/mui/mui-x/issues/new/choose).
+Finally, you can follow every step of the development through our [changelog](https://github.com/mui/mui-x/releases).